National SHARE Programme Manager

 Professor of Primary Care E-Health, University of Edinburgh and NHS Lothian

 His research interests lie mainly in health informatics and community based trials, covering the spectrum from record-linkage of electronic health records to decision support to the evaluation of complex interventions.
-Professor Sullivan has published widely on a number of different types of primary care research, notably in the early detection of cancer and the management of diabetes and Bell’s palsy.
+Professor Sullivan has published widely on a number of different types of primary care research, notably in the early detection of Lung Cancer and the management of Diabetes and Bell’s palsy.
 He was elected a Fellow of the Royal Society of Edinburgh in 2011.

 Dr Sam Philip is currently working as a Consultant Physician in the department of Diabetes and Endocrinology and as an honorary senior lecturer in biomedical physics at the University of Aberdeen.
 His research interests include health informatics, clinical trials, epidemiology and diabetic retinopathy.
 He is leading the development of tele-consultation service for people with diabetes in Orkney and Shetland.
 He has a strong interest in the development of information based technologies to support self-care in people with diabetes.